-For this service product, Sweet Livity™ provides a unique combination of holistic, customized wellness and capacity building services to support business (nonprofit and for profit) leaders to have greater impact in the vulnerable communities in which their businesses operate by:
+For this service product, Sweet Livity™ provides a unique combination of holistic, customized wellness and capacity building services to support leaders across all types of organizations and businesses to have a greater impact on the vulnerable communities in which they operate.

 a) reimagining and restructuring their business models to be more sustainable for workers and to generate greater profits and impact; and,

 b) cooperating across their businesses for greater collective power and impact to influence policy and generate more equitable economic development in vulnerable communities.

 Sweet Livity™ applies an “Above and Below the Green Line” framework for business model assessment, planning, development and transformation (shown below, adapted from the work of Margaret Wheatley and others).

 The three elements above the green line (structure, pattern/plan, process) address system infrastructure and the elements “below the green line” (e.g., identity, information, relationship/ connection) address cultural infrastructure.
 We support businesses to pay attention to both aspects of their infrastructure:

 Structure includes human resources (staff, personnel), materials (supplies, money and other), and machine, (equipment, facilities, and physical environment).